Christmas Hot Cocoa Bombs! This trendy recipe is so much fun for the cold weather months and holiday season. Add hot milk and enjoy!

 - S'mores - Add finely ground graham cracker crumbs.

 Additionally, you can change the flavors by using different types of chocolate to create your chocolate spheres, or flavored hot cocoa mix such as Irish Cream, Raspberry, Hazelnut or White Chocolate.
 Get creative!

 How To Serve & Enjoy

-Once you’ve made your beautiful hot chocolate bombs, it’s time to finally enjoy them!
+Once you've made your beautiful Christmas hot cocoa bombs, it's time to finally enjoy them!
 To serve, simply place one in a large mug and pour 8 ounces of hot milk over the top until the bomb pops open and the contents are released.
 Stir until dissolved as you would regular hot cocoa and enjoy!